WordPress/gutenberg/CONTRIBUTING.md

 To add a new documentation page, you'll have to create a Markdown file in the [docs](https://github.com/WordPress/gutenberg/tree/master/docs) folder and add an item to the [manifest file](https://github.com/WordPress/gutenberg/blob/master/docs/manifest.json).

+### `@wordpress/component`

+If you're contributing to the documentation of any component from the `@wordpress/component` package, take a look at its [guidelines for contributing](./packages/components/CONTRIBUTING.md).

 ## Reporting Security Issues

 Please see [SECURITY.md](./SECURITY.md).